 An individual who is in Federal living arrangement A is in State living arrangement

-A, if he/she is living in his/her own household1 and is:
+A, if they are living in their own household1 and meets one of the following:

 Living alone -- Individuals who live alone, who rent rooms in commercial rooming houses